rapid7/le_java/README.md

 	log4j.appender.LE.layout=org.apache.log4j.PatternLayout
 	log4j.appender.LE.layout.ConversionPattern=%d{EEE MMM dd HH:mm:ss ZZZ yyyy}, (%F:%L) %-5p: %m

-In this file you will enter your user-key as obtained above with the getKey script in the required Key value.
+In this file you will need to enter your user-key as obtained above with the getKey script in the required Key value.

 You must also include in the required Destination value the name of your host and logfile on Logentries